Cooperation with the African Union

 Another illustration of the Alliance’s support was when NATO experts were involved in supporting the preparation phases of Exercise Amani Africa II (October-November 2015) in South Africa, and played an active role in the execution phase.
 This was the first field training exercise for the ASF that brought together regional standby brigades from across the continent.
 African military, police and civilians participated in testing the ASF’s rapid deployment capability and the ASF’s level of readiness for full operational capability.

 NATO liaison office

 NATO has a liaison office at the headquarters of the AU.
 The liaison office is comprised of a Senior Military Liaison Officer, a Deputy and one support staff.
-The liaison office provides, at the AU’s request, subject matter experts, who work in the AU’s Peace and Security Department alongside African counterparts.
+The liaison office provides, at the AU’s request, subject matter experts, who work in the AU’s Political Affairs, Peace and Security Department alongside African counterparts.
 The NATO Senior Military Liaison Officer is the primary coordinator for the Alliance’s activities with the AU.
 The size of NATO’s presence on the ground in Addis Ababa is based upon the requests from the AU and the availability of resources from Allies.